IDKYamHere/A-Basic-Voice-Enabled-chat-bot-in-Python/README.md

 Building a Voice Enabled chat-bot in Python which does basic tasts like telling you the weather in your area, lauches google/youtube, tells jokes, etc.

-This project is a tutorial on how to build a chat-bot in python that recognizes speech in English only.
+This project is a tutorial on how to build a chat-bot in python that recognizes speech in English only with the help of **Rasa**.

 This project is done solely in Python and the commands are for Linux and Windows(Anaconda Prompt).